phuctm97/img-nodejs/README.md

 heights: string[];
 ```

-All query params are optional, a reasonable default will be used when necesssary.
+All query params are optional, a reasonable default will be used when necessary.

 ### V2